chef/knife-windows/README.md

 #### Specifying the package architecture

 You can configure which package architecture (32 bit or 64 bit) to install on the bootstrapped system.
 In your knife config specify `knife[:bootstrap_architecture]`.
-Valid values are `:i386` for 32 bit or `x86_64` for 64 bit.
+Valid values are `:i386` for 32 bit or `:x86_64` for 64 bit.
 By default the architecture will be whatever the target system is.
 If you try to install a 64 bit package on a 32 bit system you will receive an error, but installing a 32 bit package on a 64 bit system is supported.

 Currently (March 2016) the `stable` channel of omnibus (where downloads using the install script fetch) only has 32 bit packages but this will be updated soon to include both 32 and 64 bit packages.
-Until then you will need to access the `current` channel by specifying `--prerelease` in your `knife bootstrap windows`.
+Until then you will need to access the `current` channel by specifying `--prerelease` in your `knife bootstrap windows` if you want 64 bit packages.

 ### knife wsman test